-When times get tough and you’re running on fumes, you’ll want to refer to these meal ideas.
-Write them down – they’re like your insurance policy.
+When times get tough and you're running on fumes, you'll want to refer to these meal ideas.
+Write them down in a recipe tracker - they're like your insurance policy.

 Trust me, when you're feeling stress and in the midst of the busy season, you won't be able to recall them from memory..

 Okay, now that we've set the groundwork, let's talk about tools for healthy portable meals!

 My favorite heated lunchbox